censoredplanet/censoredplanet/docs/satellitev2.rst

     * :code:`in_control_group` : Boolean
         Equals true if at least one control resolver had a valid response for this test domain.
     * :code:`connect_error` : Boolean
         Equals true if all test domain query attempts returned errors.
-This field to set to be :code:`true` if the first control measurement fails, and no further measurements for the test domain are conducted.
+This field is also set to be :code:`true` if the first control measurement fails, and no further measurements for the test domain are conducted.
+Use this field in conjunction with the :code:`passed_control` field to find anomalies.
     * :code:`anomaly` : Boolean
         Equals true if an anomaly is detected.
 In case there are no tags for the answers or control, then this field is conservatively marked as false.
     * :code:`start_time` : String